Waning Gibbous on

 Moon before descending node

-9 days after ascending node on 15 September 2029 at 16:33 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 4 days, until the lunar orbit crosses from North to South in descending node on 30 September 2029 at 04:00 in ♊ Gemini.
+9 days after ascending node on 15 September 2029 at 16:33 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from North to South in descending node on 30 September 2029 at 04:00 in ♊ Gemini.

 Moon before northern standstill

-10 days since the previous standstill on 14 September 2029 at 18:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.021°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.869° at the point of next northern standstill on 29 September 2029 at 06:54 in ♊ Gemini.
+10 days since the last southern standstill on 14 September 2029 at 18:54 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.021° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.869° at the point of next northern standstill on 29 September 2029 at 06:54 in ♊ Gemini.

 Syzygy in 12 days